kelseyhightower/pipeline/README.md

 At this point the GitHub repositories are mirrored to your Cloud Source Repositories.
 To keep the Cloud Source repositories synchronized deploy the [reposync webhook](https://github.com/kelseyhightower/reposync) to your project.

-#### Deploy the reposync Cloud Function
+#### Deploy the Repo Sync WebHook

-In this section you will use [Google Cloud Functions](https://cloud.google.com/functions/) to host the [reposync](https://github.com/kelseyhightower/reposync) GitHub webhook to keep the Cloud Source Repositories in sync.
+In this section you will use [Google Cloud Functions](https://cloud.google.com/functions/) to host the [reposync](https://github.com/kelseyhightower/reposync) webhook used to keep the Cloud Source Repositories in sync with the corresponding GitHub repositories.

 Download the `reposync` cloud function: